 * Leaders of Argentina, Peru also in Havana

 By Daniel Wallis and Diego Ore

 CARACAS, Jan 11 (Reuters) - Venezuela’s Vice President Nicolas Maduro will fly to Cuba on Friday to visit cancer-stricken Hugo Chavez, a month after the socialist leader underwent his fourth operation in 18 months.

-The 58-year-old president has not been seen nor heard from since the surgery, and has suffered multiple post-operative complications including a severe lung infection.
+The 58-year-old president has neither been seen nor heard from since the surgery, and he has suffered multiple post-operative complications including a severe lung infection.

 He missed his own inauguration on Thursday, but the Supreme Court said he could be sworn in later - in theory meaning he could remain in office for weeks or months from a Havana hospital.
 There has been no firm evidence he is conscious.

 “I‘m going to give our commander-president the good news about how the people are working, making revolution with courage, discipline and enthusiasm,” Maduro said in a televised broadcast.

 Argentine President Cristina Fernandez, a friend and ally of Venezuela’s socialist leader, arrived in Cuba on Friday and said she planned to take Chavez a Bible.

 Talking to reporters at Havana’s landmark Hotel Nacional, she said she would have lunch with President Raul Castro and his older brother and predecessor, Fidel Castro, and then expected to meet members of Chavez’s family.